-Figure A100: FTR Profits and Profitability
+Figure A103: FTR Profits and Profitability

-Figure A100 shows our evaluation of the profitability of these auctions by presenting the seasonal profits for FTRs sold in each market.
+Figure A103 shows our evaluation of the profitability of these auctions by presenting the seasonal profits for FTRs sold in each market.
 The values are calculated seasonally even though the FTRs are sold for durations of one year, one season, or one month.
 The "Monthly" values shown in this figure are the prompt month in the MPMA, while the "MPMA" values are for future months and seasons remaining in the planning year.

-Figure A100: FTR Profits and Profitability
+Figure A103: FTR Profits and Profitability 2018-2019

-Figure A101 to Figure A103: FTR Profitability
+Figure A104 to Figure A106: FTR Profitability

-The next three figures show the profitability of FTRs purchased in the annual, seasonal, and monthly FTR auctions in more detail for 2016 to 2018.
+The next three figures show the profitability of FTRs purchased in the annual, seasonal, and monthly FTR auctions in more detail for 2017 to 2019.
 The bottom panels show the total profits and losses, while the top panel shows the profits and losses per MWh.

-The results in the figure include FTRs sold as well as purchased.
+The results in the figure include both FTRs sold and purchased.
 FTRs sold are netted against FTRs purchased.
 For example, if an FTR purchased during round one of the annual auction is sold in round two, the purchase and sale of the FTR in round two would net to zero.